 First, you need to think about what kind of journal you want.
 If you often feel stressed and anxious, the Stress Less journal will help guide you through those feelings, if you just need a boost of positivity definitely pick up a CGD LONDON wellness journal, and if you need a lined page to write down your thoughts, use the Getting Stuff Done planner.

 1. Record daily events.

-You can use your journal to record daily events, make a note of how you feel after a meeting or date, write down the noteworthy things that happened during your day so that you can remember them and reflect on them.
+You can use your journal to record daily events, make a note of how you feel after a meeting or date, and write down the noteworthy things that happened during your day so that you can remember them and reflect on them.
 The 365 Days Of Gratitude Journal is a great way to log the little happy things in life.
 With three daily prompts to fill in for 365 days, you can focus on being grateful and bringing in good vibes only.

 This is related to recording daily events.
 The idea here is that you want to write down whatever circumstance excites you, gives you the feeling that you’ve won.
 Your day might not always go as planned, but that does not mean there weren’t little or even big wins in your day!